Ildemselcuk/CardDashboard/README.md

 python3 -m venv ./venv
 source venv/bin/activate
 python3 -m pip install -r requirements.txt
+cd app
 flask db init
 flask db migrate
 flask db upgrade
+cd ..
 python3 main.py
 ```

 ## Usage

-Access the Flask application by navigating to `http://localhost:5000` in your web browser.
+Access the Flask application by navigating to `http://localhost:5001` if you have run the backend locally or `http://localhost:8001` if you used docker compose, in your web browser.
 Perform financial transactions, add or remove cards, and manage your financial data securely.

 ## Contributing